YashdalfTheGray/magmsg-server/README.md

 This server uses a Rocket.rs Fairing to enable logging information about requests that are coming into the server.
 There are a couple of knobs and switches that you can change about this behavior using a `.env` file or environment variables but given a certain period (defaults to 15 minutes) and a certain Amazon S3 bucket name (defaults to `request-logs`), this will push the last 15 minutes of request logs up to S3.
 You will also need to provide a role that we can assume that will give us access to the S3 bucket.

+Additionally, the logs folder contains a request log file that contains logs that haven't been written to S3 yet.

 ### Supported formats

 | Format name | Format string                                                                            |